The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Models and Methods

-In order to understand when guilt can emerge and promote cooperation, our EGT modelling study below analyses whether and when emotional strategies, i.e. those with $G = 0$, can actually overcome the disadvantage of the incurred costs or fitness reduction associated with the guilt feeling and its alleviation, and in consequence be able to disseminate throughout the population.
+In order to understand when guilt can emerge and promote cooperation, our EGT modelling study below analyses whether and when emotional strategies, i.e. those with $G = 0$, can actually overcome the disadvantage of the incurred costs or fitness reduction associated with the guilt feeling and its alleviation, and as a consequence be able to disseminate throughout the population.

-Previous work shows that an emotional guilt-based response only makes sense when the other is not attempting to harm you too, or else attempting to harm you but feeling guilty as well \citep{Luis2017AAMAS}.
+Previous work shows that some emotional guilt-based responses only make sense when the co-player is not attempting to harm you too, or else attempting to harm you but feeling guilty as well \citep{Luis2017AAMAS}.
 That is, guilt needs to be social to prevail in social dynamics.
-The main reason is that players who feel guilty after a wrongdoing, regardless of others' behaviours (i.e. whether these others signal or are observed to feel guilty), would be exploited by non-emotional defectors (i.e. the D strategy).
-We argue that, since being social is costly, as agents need to observe and understand others' actions and feelings, non-social guilt might conceivably be more cost-efficient and prevail in network environments where they might be protected from such D strategy exploiters.
-Because previous guilt modelling work only looked at well-mixed networked populations, wherein all individuals in the population interact with each other, it was not possible to consider such eventual network protection.
-To bridge this gap, in this work we will address structured populations where players interact with their direct neighbours only.
+The main reason is that players who feel guilty after a wrongdoing, regardless of others' behaviours (i.e. whether these others signal guilt or else are observed to feel guilty), would be exploited by non-emotional defectors (i.e. the D strategy).
+We argue that, since being social is costly, since agents need to observe and understand others' actions and feelings, non-social guilt might conceivably be more cost-efficient and prevail in network environments where they might be protected from such D strategy exploiters by non-connection.
+Because previous guilt modelling work only looked at well-mixed networked populations, wherein all individuals in the population interact with one another, it was not possible to consider such eventual network connectivity protection.
+To bridge this gap, in this work we shall address several cases of structured populations, wherein players interact only with their direct neighbours.